geosolutions-it/MapStore2/docs/user-guide/widgets.md

 ### Move and resize a widget

-In order to move a widget you can simply drag and drop it inside the Data Frame, and in order to resize it you can click in the lower right corner and drag it to the desired size:
+In order to move a widget you can simply drag and drop it inside the viewport, and in order to resize it you can click in the lower right corner and drag it to the desired size:

 <img src="../img/widgets/ded-widgets.gif" class="ms-docimage" style="max-width:500px;"/>